Ladcze/configure-and-secure-ACR-AKS-workloads/README.md

 ---

 ## Summary
-You have configured and secured ACR and AKS.
+This sums up the configuration (and security) of both ACR and AKS instances.

 ---